Italian valley still in 'red zone' as Mont Blanc glacier threatens collapse - RFI

 "Our problem now is that not enough water can escape, it stays under the glacier like a bubble and risks lifting it up" -- which could prompt its most fragile section to tumble into the valley, Segor added.

-During a helicopter flypast, an AFP reporter saw a gaping chasm in the lower part of the glacier as it hung from the mountainside.
+During a helicopter flypast, an AFP reporter saw a gaping chasm on the lower part of the Planpincieux, from which two cascades of water flowed towards the valley, as it hung from the mountainside like a gigantic block of grey polystyrene.

 Last autumn, another section of ice from the Planpincieux glacier threatened to collapse, prompting road closures in the area, and heightened surveillance has since been introduced.